Exploring Continual Fine-Tuning for Enhancing Language Ability in Large Language Model: Evaluating English Multilingual Ability for Multilingual CFT

-\paragraph{Dataset Embedding Similarity (DES).} To quantify whether two datasets encode the same tasks, we define DES that computes a similarity score using the dot product of the average representations (embedding) generated by a language-agnostic model. \begin{definition}[Dataset Embedding Similarity (DES)] Given a language-agnostic text embedding model $\Theta$, and any pair of datasets $D_1$ and $D_2$, let DES be the function $f_\textsf{DES}:D \times D \rightarrow [0,1]$
+\paragraph{Dataset Embedding Similarity (DES).} To quantify whether two datasets are similar\footnotemark, we define DES that computes a similarity score using the dot product of the average representations (embeddings) generated by a language-agnostic model. \begin{definition}[Dataset Embedding Similarity (DES)] Given a language-agnostic text embedding model $\Theta$, and any pair of datasets $D_1$ and $D_2$, let DES be the function $f_\textsf{DES}:D \times D \rightarrow [0,1]$

 Here, $\mathbf{E}_\Theta(D_i)\in\mathbb{R}^d,~\forall i\in\{1,2\}$ is the normalized mean embedding across samples in $D_i$. \end{definition}